mcagov/mca-droits-beta-fe/README.md

 # Known Issues
 - Inconsistent domain language (wreck /= property)
-- The name 'DROITS' has no significance relating to the application itself
+- The name 'DROITS' has no direct significance relating to the application itself

 # How to run the app 🚀